-CZM Consistency Response - Advance concurrence granted except where:
+CZM Consistency Response - Advance concurrence granted with standard conditions except where:

 - 1. The activity is within or directly impacting the Territorial Sea; or - 2.
-The activity is within or directly impacting certain aquatic habitats of special concern.
+The activity is within or directly impacting certain aquatic habitats of special concern. - 3.
+Any project proposing greater than 300 linear foot loss of stream bed.